pawarvidya/90DaysOfDevOps/2026/day-07/linux-fs.md

      I would use this when i need to see overall linux structure.
 - /home : Contains personal directories for normal users.
 I observed the user like ubuntu is here I would this when I need to access user files and documents.
 - /root : Home directory for root user .
-I observed .bashec and .profile  directories.
+I observed .bashrc and .profile  directories.
 - I would use when am working as root user and need administartor files
 - /etc : it stores configuration files .
 I obeserved many config files are here like passwd , hostname .
   I would use this when I need to view and modify some configuration files